AndyKQuinn/nuxt-docs/content/index.md

 Hello!
 Bienvenudo!

 ::alert{type="info"}
 This is an informational message!
+What the hell?
+This is wild...
 ::